 - Innovation and Organizational Learning (IOL)

 - Wildland Fire Management Research, Development, and Application (WFM RD&A)

 Research Focus Areas

 The majority of U.S. forests and grasslands are adapted to fire.
-Past management actions such as grazing, introduction of non-native species, and organized… more
+Past management actions such as grazing, introduction of non-native species, and organized fire suppression,… more

-The study of wildland fire behavior addresses the dynamics of energy release and fire propagation from combustion in wildland fuels across a wide range of… more
+The study of wildland fire behavior addresses the dynamics of energy release and fire propagation from combustion in wildland fuels across a wide range of spatial scales.
+Fire… more

 Wildland fire science includes interdisciplinary components that cross-cut several focal areas.
-Research disciplines such as meteorology and climate can… more
+Research disciplines such as meteorology and climate can improve our… more